Falsoon/Chronos/README.md

 * Have fun!

 ## Known Outstanding Bugs
-* Transparent Wall on Angles - A transparent wall represented by a dotted line should split one room into two along that line.
-In cases where the opaque walls of the room are not vertical or horizontal then the rooms are not split properly.
-The line is drawn but you will see that the rooms created do not have the right shape.
+* Restoring the map - sometimes there are odd logical states that don't get reset correctly when restoring the map.
+This sometimes prevents the player from being able to move if the author presses play, closes the player window, then tries to play again.

 ### Authors
-Chronos was started as ArenaMapMaker and was written by the Spring 2018 Capstone team "TTD", Daniel Bond, Tom Burnett, and Tommy Delgado.
-The project was then renamed to Chronos and worked on by the Spring 2019 Capstone team "Praise the Sun," Danny Diesel, David Egbert, Becca Danik, Ryan Wires, and Allen Lin.
+Chronos was started as ArenaMapMaker and was written by the Spring 2018 Capstone team "TTD;" Daniel Bond, Tom Burnett, and Tommy Delgado.
+The project was then renamed to Chronos and worked on by the Spring 2019 Capstone team "Praise the Sun;" Danny Diesel, David Egbert, Becca Danik, Ryan Wires, and Allen Lin.
+The project is sponsored by Alan Cline.